 For those that suffer from night blindness, driving after dark can feel a little bit like piloting the Millenium Falcon after Chewbacca hits the warp speed button.
 Halos, glare and even the appropriately named “starbursts” can turn a drive down 480 into something that looks like an outer space adventure.

-LASIK is intended to help all of those things, but in some very rare instances, night vision can become a reality after a procedure.
+LASIK is intended to help all of those things, but in some very rare instances, night vision can become a reality after surgery.
 The operative term here is rare.
-95% of all LASIK patients say that their vision improves after the procedure, but there is also an interesting trend pertaining to night vision sufferers.
+95% of all LASIK patients say that their vision improves after the surgery, but there is also an interesting trend pertaining to night vision sufferers.
 41% of survey takers said that they had night glare or vision problems with glasses or contacts, and only about 20% of those same respondents said that they still had effects 3 months after LASIK (All About Vision.com).

 Some of these symptoms are normal during the routine healing period.
 Usually, after a few weeks, they subside and your vision is better than ever.
-There are some instances, occurring less than 5% of the time, where glasses, contacts or additional LASIK procedures might be required to correct the issues (American Refractive Surgery Council).
+There are some instances, occurring less than 5% of the time, where glasses, contacts or additional LASIK surgery might be required to correct the issues (American Refractive Surgery Council).

 The results are astounding when you look at the long-term success of LASIK to remedy night vision symptoms.
 Over 90% of those say they suffer from ghosting, 66% of those suffering from glare, and 50% of those saying they suffer from halos and starbursts report resolution after 90 days.